algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 Segment trees are used for windowing queries or range queries in general, either by themselves or as part of a larger algorithm.

-Functional programming, e. g. for implementing persistent arrays and derived structures.
+Functional programming, e.g., for implementing persistent arrays and derived structures.

 -->